IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ## 1:54.2 Actor Options

-Optional functionality that MAY be implemented for each actor in this implementation guide are listed in Table 1:54.2-1 below.
+Optional functionality that may be implemented for each actor in this implementation guide are listed in Table 1:54.2-1 below.
 Dependencies between options when applicable are specified in notes.

 **Table 1:54.2-1: Actor Options**